Serial Peripheral Interface Bus (SPI)

 SPI Mode0 s

 Data is sampled at the leading rising edge of the clock.
 The data must be available before the first clock signal rises.
 The clock idle state is low (0).
-The data on MOSI ad MISO lines must be stable while the clock is high, and can be changed when the clock is low.
+The data on MOSI and MISO lines must be stable while the clock is high and can be changed when the clock is low.
 The data is captured on the clock's rising transition and propagated on the falling clock transition.
-Mode 0 is by far the most common mode for SPI bus slave communication.
+Mode 0 is the most common mode for SPI bus slave communication.

 • Mode 1 — CPOL = 0, CHPA = 1